Skewness in Stock Returns: Reconciling the Evidence on Firm Versus Aggregate Returns

 Aggregate stock market returns display negative skewness.
-Firm-level stock returns display positive skewness.
+Firm stock returns display positive skewness.
 The large literature that tries to explain the first stylized fact ignores the second.
-This paper provides a unified theory that reconciles the two facts by explicitly modeling firm-level heterogeneity.
+This article provides a unified theory that reconciles the two facts by explicitly modeling firm-level heterogeneity.
 I build a stationary asset pricing model of firm announcement events where firm returns display positive skewness.
-I then show that cross-sectional heterogeneity in firm announcement events can lead to negative skewness in aggregate returns.
+I then show that cross-sectional heterogeneity in firm announcement events can lead to conditional asymmetric stock return correlations and negative skewness in aggregate returns.
 I provide evidence consistent with the model predictions.

 Keywords: Skewness, earnings announcements, dividend announcements, cross-sectional heterogeneity